Welcome to the website of the Research Group on Human Capital of UQAM’s School of Management (ESG UQAM).

 September 24, 2018 — Nicholas Lawson, professor of Economics at UQAM’s School of Management, joins the Research Group on Human Capital as a researcher.
 He teaches labour economics to undergraduate and graduate students, and econometrics to graduate students.
 His research focuses primarily on the evaluation of public policies in the labour market, including university tuition fees, unemployment insurance, taxation, as well as policies relevant to the health and development of children.
 His research combines theoretical modelling of welfare and optimal policy with empirical statistics and analysis.
 His work has been published in American Economic Journal: Economic Policy, Labour Economics, Economics & Human Biology, and the Journal of Population Economics, among others.
 Welcome Nicholas!

-The atelier will take place at the University of Québec in Montréal, pavillon Président-Kennedy, 201, avenue du Président-Kennedy (métro Place-des-Arts), room PK-1140, from 9 AM to 4 PM.
+The workshop will take place at the University of Quebec in Montreal, building Président-Kennedy, 201 Président-Kennedy Avenue (Place-des-Arts metro station), room PK-1140, from 9:10 AM to 4:45 PM.